 How Can These Conditions Be Treated?

 My husband is a trooper.
 He hardly ever complains, until it gets really bad.
 We went to several doctors.
 Here in Southern Alabama, the first doctor we talked to wouldn’t even acknowledge that there is Lyme disease in this area.
 He even said that deer ticks would not be found in this area.
 Well, wrong!
 We got referred to a neurologist because of the depression and anxiety.
 Next, we went to another physician who asked almost in disbelief, if my husband would really experience all the symptoms stated at the time of the visit.
 He referred us to an infectious disease specialist.
 We had to wait for this appointment another five days.
 He started blood work but told us that the results would need two weeks to get back from the lab.
 Two more weeks – while every trustworthy source on the internet says that treatment needs to start as soon as possible in order to be successful and avoid chronic, long-term damage to heart, kidneys, and nervous system?
 Well, when we returned to the doctor’s office, we learned that he did not order the tests we had requested, such as besides checking for borreliosis to also test for Ehrlichiosis, Babebiosis, Borrelia miyamotoi disease, and Borrelia mayonii disease.
-Instead, the doctor ordered an HIV test for my husband, without asking for his consent or informing him about it.
+Instead, the doctor ordered an HIV test for my husband, without asking for his consent or informing him about it upfront.
 Needless to say that we felt this kind of treatment was awfully disrespectful.

 However, once Lyme disease is diagnosed, allopathic doctors often prescribe two different antibiotics at the same time, trying to kill the borrelia bacteria at different stages of their life cycle within the body of the patient.
 These antibiotic treatments have to be taken for up to four months at pretty high doses.
-None of the doctors we went to gave any recommendation in this regard or prescribed any other treatment.
+None of the doctors we went to made any recommendation in this regard or prescribed any other treatment.
 We were left exactly where we started.